blcxtranslations/blcx/_translated/chapter-0048.md

 "This kind of garbage technique, are you embarrassed using it?"

 Yan Tian Heng coldly laughed and did not make any moves.
 The hail technique was only an entry level technique.
-Not to mention a fourth layer cultivator, even if a Foundation Building cultivator used this kind of basic technique, it would still not be able to break through his spiritual shield.
+Not to mention a fourth layer cultivator, even if a Foundation Establishment cultivator used this kind of basic technique, it would still not be able to break through his spiritual shield.

 Of course, Yan Tian Heng was also not the kind of person who would idly take a beating.
 He extended his hand and once again a firebird appeared causing a heatwave to bellow out.